SoftInstigate/restheart/README.md

 $ java -jar restheart.jar etc/restheart.yml -e etc/default.properties
 ```

+---

 By default RESTHeart only mounts the database `restheart`.
-This is controlled by the `root-mongo-resource` in the `restheart/etc/default.properties` file
+This is controlled by the `root-mongo-resource` in the `restheart/etc/default.properties` file.

+---

 ```properties
 # The MongoDB resource to bind to the root URI /